Divorce party trend picks up momentum.

 However for some, the showers take a more pragmatic turn: restock the home with basic utensils lost in the divorce.
 No matter the reason, it looks as if divorce showers and parties are more than a trend.
 Whether part of the grieving process, or an excuse to have a good time with the people who have been supportive along the way, they’re here to stay.

-If you’re looking for the right Columbus divorce attorney, get in touch with the lawyers at Weis + O'Connor today.
+If you’re looking for the right Columbus divorce attorney, get in touch with the lawyers at Weis Law Group today.